huddmax/huddmax/README.md

-# Olá, sou Hudson Machado!
+## Hello, I'm Hudson Machado!

-Sou um estudante de Engenharia de Software com foco em desenvolvimento Full Stack.
-Atualmente, estou mergulhando em projetos que envolvem tecnologias como Node.js e React, e estou sempre em busca de aprender mais sobre desenvolvimento web e outras áreas da tecnologia.
+I'm a Software Engineering student focused on Full Stack development.
+Currently, I'm diving into projects that involve technologies like Node.js and React, and I'm always looking to learn more about web development and other areas of technology.

-## 🚀 O que estou fazendo atualmente
+## 🚀 What I'm currently working on

-- Trabalhando em um projeto de menu interativo chamado **Food Explorer**, onde desenvolvo tanto o front-end quanto o back-end.
+Developing an interactive menu project called Food Explorer, where I work on both front-end and back-end.
-- Aprendendo sobre Docker e como integrar contêineres em minhas aplicações.
+Learning Docker and how to integrate containers into my applications.
-- Estudando TypeScript para aprimorar meus projetos em JavaScript.
+Studying TypeScript to enhance my JavaScript projects.

-## 🛠️ Tecnologias que uso
+##🛠️ Technologies I use

-- **Front-end**: React, styled-components
+Front-end: React, styled-components
-- **Back-end**: Node.js, Express
+Back-end: Node.js, Express
-- **Banco de Dados**: PostgreSQL, MySQL, Knex
+Databases: PostgreSQL, MySQL, Knex
-- **Ferramentas**: Git, GitHub, Axios, CORS
+Tools: Git, GitHub, Axios, CORS

-## 📫 Vamos nos conectar!
+## 📫 Let's connect!

-Sinta-se à vontade para me contatar através das redes sociais ou conferir meus projetos no GitHub!
+Feel free to reach out to me through social media or check out my projects on GitHub!

 [<img src = "https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white">](https://github.com/huddmax)
 [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/hudson-machado-03346024b)

-## 🌱 Estou sempre aprendendo!
+## 🌱 I'm always learning!

-Estou sempre em busca de novos desafios e aprendizados.
-Se você tem dicas, recursos ou oportunidades, adoraria ouvir!
+I'm constantly seeking new challenges and knowledge.
+If you have tips, resources, or opportunities, I'd love to hear from you!

-Obrigado por visitar meu perfil! 🚀
+Thank you for visiting my profile! 🚀